TrustworthyComputing/helib_example/README.md

 ## Pre-requisites

 To build this example, first, you need to have [HElib](https://github.com/homenc/HElib) installed on your system.
 Installation instructions are provided [here](https://github.com/homenc/HElib/blob/master/INSTALL.md).
+NOTE: replace the HElib source files with the modified source files provided in this repo before installing.

 Then download or clone this HElib example repository e.g.,
 ```